Remember that pregnancy requires special considerations, not all treatments are suitable for you. Photo: ME Image/Shutterstock

 Worries tend to lose their power when you expose them to the world outside your internal headspace.

-There is no need to sit alone with your stress, fears, and concerns.
-When you connect with people to talk about how you are feeling, you’ll realize that what you are experiencing is very common.
+There is no need to sit alone with your chronic stress, fears, and concerns.
+When you connect with people to talk about your feelings, you’ll realize that what you are experiencing is very common.

 If you don’t have an existing solid support network, ask your healthcare provider about local support groups where you can connect with other expectant parents.
 Seeking the help of a therapist can be another great outlet for talking about what you’re going through and getting support.